 The special microscope camera couplers from infinity Photo Optical (Ultima and InFocus) will handle c-mount (small format) or T-mount (large format) cameras .... or both with the exchange of components.
 Infinity Photo Optical instruments such as the MS, K2, KC and TS-160 are all set up for modern digital cameras as well as older analog video cameras and film cameras, Very unique microscopes made in the USA. www.infinity-usa.com

 These cameras, introduced in 2019, provide the latest technology and maximum performance for digital for digital microscopy.
 They are all USB3 connected to your computer and each includes software for viewing, editing and measuring.
 Rolling or global shutters.
 1.2MP to 12MP.
 None of the S models have Peltier cooling that is usually required for fluorescence studies.
 More on that later.
 Contact us for the current prices and a microscope coupler based on your exact requirements and budget.
 Run on PC, MAC or LINUX.
+NOTE: New MOTICAM S-5 models with global shutter meet the needs of the Microvisioneer manual WSI software....be sure to supply a really good current displayer to appreciate the outstanding 5MP images.

 All cameras include basic image processing software that will run in Windows or Mac operating systems.
 We can also offer the correct camera couplers to your particular microscope.
 Contact Jim Averill firstname.lastname@example.org with any questions or details about your exact requirements.
 We are always happy to send you sample images we have captured using these cameras.
 Send us your specimen and we will capture images and return your sample without charge.